yiochou/Resume/README.md

 - LJIT.io was an outsourcing company.
 Developed various projects and touched multiple technology.
 At first, I was frontend developer, but then dedicated to backend development.
 - On blockchain game (dapp) project: Modified a smart contract and deployed to ethereum.
 Besides, developed website with React, Redux, and interacted with deployed smart contract.
 - On video streaming platform project: Developed both frontend and backend, and designed database schema.
-Stored video files to aws s3, and deployed CDN to improve experience of viewers.
+Stored video files to aws s3, and deployed CDN to improve viewer experience.
 - On gambling platform project: Developed various algorithms of lotteries and wrote unit tests.
 Helped team spending less times on writing tests, by programming a script that converted test cases to unit tests code.
 Introduced two-factor authentication into login process.
 - Took an active part in study group, and shared topics like SOLID, React/Redux, Database Transaction/Isolation and so on.